rahulrao0209/bumble-basic-automation/README.md

 ### Bumble Basic Automation

-This repo contains code to automate bumble web application login process using puppeteer.
+This repo contains code to automate bumble web application login process using playwright.

 How to run?
 - Clone the repository